InHouse-Banana/DataScientistChallenge/README.md

 **Answer:**

-1. To run the training source code it requires a conda installation
+1. To run the training source code it requires a Conda installation
-2. Create a conda environment from env.yml and if you’d like to run the notebooks register it with jupyter.
+2. Create a conda environment from `env.yml` and if you’d like to run the notebooks, register this environment with jupyter.
 For example:
 	- `conda env create --file env.yml`
 	- `conda activate env`
 	- `python -m ipykernel install --user --name=env`
-3. To run the training, after activating the env please execute the following commands.
+3. To run the training script, after activating the env, please execute the following commands.
 The script will take care of ETL, feature creation and model tuning.
-	- Requires data training source files in dataset/data.csv
+	- Requires data training source files to be located in in `dataset/data.csv`.
 	- Execute: `python model_training.py`
 4. To run inference execute `python model_inference.py`, which takes a `source-file` with exactly the same features as `data.csv`, makes defaulting predictions and returns the metrics.